zerolab/global_archives/README.md

 `drush make https://raw.github.com/zerolab/global_archives/master/global_archives_starter.make global_archives`

+Once the package is generated, copy `sites/default/default.settings.php` to `sites/default/settings.php` and enter your database details.
+Or, simply follow the Drupal installation instructions and any errors it may throw.

+After the installation is complete, go to `/admin/settings/site-information` to change the site name and email address.

 Credit:
 Original idea, Sami Ben Gharbia for [Global Voices Advocacy](http://advocacy.globalvoicesonline.org/)
 Bits and pieces of inspiration taken from [Development Seed](http://developmentseed.org) and Lullabot's [Videola](https://github.com/Lullabot/videola)